Transportation Master Plan

 I don't have a question, just a comment.
 Your survey did not leave enough room to add all my comments.
 It would have been helpful if you had included in your survey one more page allowing the respondents to add what else they had to say but which would not fit in the space provided.

-Elizabeth Friedberg asked over 1 year agoHello.
+Elizabeth Friedberg asked about 2 years agoHello.
 Each question in the survey provides a section for additional comments, all open ended.
 We did not provide another section at the end of the survey and perhaps should have, thinking comments would relate to each question or section.
 Should you wish to provide more information or comments, please email to communications@parksville.ca and they will be forwarded to the transportation master plan team to be considered.

 -